mohit264/windev2021/01-Win32/10-Dll/Readme.md

 ### In .h files, there are only declarations or signatures
 ### In .dll there is your code
 ### In .lib(Import Library) tells linker where to map the dll at runtime in virtual address space.
+### The one who serves is server and the one who consumes the services is Client